coderamen666/srd-v3.5-md/magic-items/magic-items-vi-intelligent-cursed-and-artifacts.md

 maintaining control only every other round thereafter.
 If control is not established, the sphere moves toward him.
-Note that while many spells and effects of cancellation have no effect upon a *sphere of annihilation,* the talisman's power of control can be suppressed or canceled.
+Note that while many spells and effects of cancellation have no effect upon a *sphere of annihilation,* the talisman’s power of control can be suppressed or canceled.

 Strong transmutation; CL 16th;Weight 1 lb.